Showing posts with label lines. Show all posts

 Edvard Munch & The Girl on the Beach

-His use of the different lines gives stability yet gives the viewer a sense of trust.
+His use of the different lines provides stability while giving the viewer a sense of trust.
 The diagonal lines give movement and action.

-The small lake seems restful, yet the repletion of continuous lines seems to give the feeling of the world closing in on the subject.
-He also uses implied lines that suggest movement by its form and by relation to the other lines.
+The small lake seems restful, yet the repetition of continuous lines gives the feeling that the world is closing in on the subject.
+He also uses implied lines that suggest movement by their form and by relation to the other lines.

-Implied motion is linked with the action of lines and the repletion of shape or other rhythmic elements.
+Implied motion is linked with the action of lines and the repetition of shape or other rhythmic elements.

-The shape of the mouth implies the scream, the placement of the hands implies the pain and grief the figure is feeling.
+The shape of the mouth conveys the scream; the placement of the hands conveys the pain and grief the figure is feeling.

 Objects appear to grow small as they recede into the distance by use of the parallel fence.

-They appear to converge toward a common point, which is the vantage point.
-The two figures seem smaller and the boat in the lake gives depth to the picture.
-The print in black seems to symbolize pain, grief, death, etc.
+They converge on a common point, the vantage point.
+The two figures seem smaller, and the boat in the lake gives depth to the picture.
+The black print appears to symbolize pain, grief, death, etc.

 Why I like this picture of art!

-Munch use of lines to give a feeling of pain, despair, and it connects with every individual on this planet.
+Munch's use of lines to convey a sense of pain and despair connects with every individual on this planet.

-At some point in time was can we can all connect with this piece of art.
+At some point, we can all connect with this piece of art.

-It portrays depth in emotion also loneliness in a very big world.
+It portrays depth in emotion, as well as loneliness in a massive world.

-This has always been my favorite piece of art, it shows life as it really is.
-At some point in time, we all feel this pain!
+This has always been my favorite piece of art; it shows life as it really is.
+At some point, we all feel this pain!

-The girl on the beach was another of Munch art pieces that show darkness, loneliness, and despair.
+The girl on the beach was another of Munch's artworks that depict darkness, loneliness, and despair.

 Friday, May 8, 2015